Convexity in partial cubes: the hull number: The lattice of convex subgraphs

+$(ii)$ There exists a vertex $v$ in $G$, such that the poset $\mathcal{L}_G^v$ is a ULD whose Hasse diagram contains $G$ as an isometric subgraph.

-The following theorem extends Handa's theorem to a characterization of partial cubes according to the lattice of their convex subgraphs. \begin{theorem} A graph $G$ is a partial cube if and only if for every vertex $v$ the order $\mathcal{L}_G^v$ is a ULD whose Hasse diagram contains $G$ as an isometric subgraph. \end{theorem} \begin{proof} We start with the first (easy) implication: since the diagram of any ULD is a partial cube, see e.g~\cite{Fel-09}, if $G$ is an isometric subgraph of it, then $G$ is a partial cube itself.
+$(iii)$ For every vertex $v$, the poset $\mathcal{L}_G^v$ is a ULD whose Hasse diagram contains $G$ as an isometric subgraph. \end{theorem}

+\begin{proof} $(iii) \Rightarrow (ii)$ is immediate.
+We then start with $(ii)\Rightarrow (i)$.
+Since the diagram of any ULD is a partial cube, see e.g~\cite{Fel-09}, if $G$ is an isometric subgraph of it, then $G$ is a partial cube itself.

-Now let $G$ be a partial cube and $v\in V$.
+Now, to prove $(i) \Rightarrow (iii)$, let $G$ be a partial cube and $v\in V$.
 Since convexity is closed under intersection, the set $\mathcal{L}_G^v$ equipped with the inclusion order is a lattice in which the meet-operation coincides with intersection.
 To characterize the meet-irreducible elements of $\mathcal{L}_G^v$, we rely on the following claim:

 \begin{claim} Given non-empty convex subgraphs $G',G''\subseteq G$, the subgraph $G''$ covers $G'$ in $\mathcal{L}_G^v$ if and only if there exists $u\in G''\backslash G'$ such that $G''=\conv{G',u}$ and such that there exists an edge $\{u,w\}$ in $G''$, where $w\in G'$. \end{claim} \begin{proof} If $G'\prec G''$, then there exists a set of vertices $U\subseteq G''\setminus G'$ such that $G''=\conv{G'\cup U}$.
 Consider one shortest path between a vertex of $G'$ and a vertex of $U$ and let $u$ be a vertex adjacent to $G'$ on this path.
 Then $G'\prec \conv{G',u}\leq G''$, and therefore $G''=\conv{G',u}$.